Joey Barton: Views

-Barton is a prominent user of Twitter, with over 2.9 million followers as of December 2021.
+Barton is a prominent user of Twitter, with over 2.7 million followers as of December 2023.
 Commenting on figures from Friedrich Nietzsche and George Orwell to Isambard Kingdom Brunel and Morrissey, his eclectic tweets have resulted in him being described by the BBC as "a philosophical sportsman to rival Eric Cantona in his heyday".
 Others in the media have criticised this description, with Paul Hayward, chief sports writer for The Daily Telegraph, writing that Barton "manages to be patronised [by the media] and held up as some kind of exemplar all at once ... he is skilled at tricking us into watching him veer between the extremes of thinker and thug.
 Either this is a repudiation of societal hypocrisy or, more likely, indicative of a sociopathic tendency."
 Ellie Mae O'Hagan of The Guardian commented that "the problem, I think, is not the belief that Barton is a reformed character, but the notion that one cannot possibly be a philosopher and violent at the same time: that quoting philosophy should automatically be taken as a sign of reformation ...
 In my mind, this all boils down to class snobbery.
 It is automatically assumed that Barton has violent tendencies because he's a working-class man who has chosen to play football for a living.
 So when he shows signs of intelligence, it's treated as a sign of reform: intellect is the preserve of the gentlemanly middle-classes."

 On 29 May 2014, Barton appeared on the BBC's Question Time discussion programme where, referring to the UK Independence Party (UKIP), he said "If I'm somewhere and there was four really ugly girls, I'm thinking she's not the worst – that's all UKIP are".
 Barton's comments were criticised as sexist by an audience member, prompting him to apologise on air.
+Barton has also criticised the participation of women in men's football.